 Setting boundaries and saying no doesn’t have to be so difficult with help from best-selling author Jay Papasan.
 He offers a range of options from delicate to direct to help you guard your time and energy.

-Saying no is easy when Bark Twain and Winnie the Poodle play tug of war with our Nike Air Force 1s.
+Sometimes, you just have to say no, but saying no is easy when Bark Twain and Winnie the Poodle play tug-of-war with our Nike Air Force 1s.
 The rest of the time, it’s hard.
 This is especially true when we must say no to our family, friends, co-workers and clients.

 Part of the challenge is that we routinely overestimate the cost of saying no. Will they think I’m rude or selfish?
 If I decline today, will I still get invited next time?
 Still, the only way to take ownership of our limited time is to control our commitments with strategic nos.